ember-cli-sentry/ember-cli-sentry/README.md

 * Generate the logging service for you.
 * Provide a Sentry key for testing.

+## Important notice if you migrate from 1.x.x to 2.x

+Please have a look at [this wiki entry](https://github.com/damiencaselli/ember-cli-sentry/wiki/Migration-from-1.x.x-to-2.x) if you upgrade major version of ember-cli-sentry.

 ## Install

 From any ember-cli application, run `ember install ember-cli-sentry`.

+_Note:Since **v2.1.2**, Raven bower component is automatically included by this addon.
+If you want to use your own packaged version or the cdn option, you'll have to opt-out by removing it from bower dependencies._

 Add-on will assume there is an available service that proxies Raven, which is not the case unless you already did the install.